|

 construct a future that endures by creating a political system based on

+principle, justice and fair play.
 Almost everyone seems to fall prey to some

 attack and rebuke whether long gone or living.
 There is neither restraint